 8. Take Sleep Seriously

 Once my nest emptied, I realized that I needed to start taking my sleep more seriously.
 That meant that I needed to think about it, plan for it, and be diligent about it, just like I am with my nutrition, hydration, and exercise.
 To that end, one thing I did was throw out some of my ratty sleep, um, ensembles, and replace them with breathable sleepwear that helped with hot flashes, and that I looked forward to putting on at the end of the day.
-After all, I am all about cute workout clothes, sparkly water bottles, etc., so it only made sense that should love my pajamas as well.
-These sweet pajamas from Nordstrom are lightweight and so soft, with feminine detailing that I just adore.
-Unfortunately, they’re sold out, but I’ve linked similar below.
-(Click on the images for more information.)
+My favorites?
+Anything from the Cool Nights Collection at Soma!
+They’re cool and breathable, which is great for this hot-flashes midlifer.

 I hope I’ve given you some good ideas as I’ve shared the sleep tips that have worked for me.
 What are your best sleep tips?
 Please share!